feranco/feranco.github.io/_drafts/ConcurrencyInC++.md

 ```
 The described mechanism is absolutely generic and can be extended the the case where a thread needs to return multiple values at different points of time.
 The onlt thing to do ispass multiple std::promise objects to the created thread and fetch multiple return values from their associated multiple std::future objects.

-# Packaged Task and Asynch
+# Packaged Task and Async

-In addition to std::promise, there are other two ways to associate a thread to a std::future object: std::packaged_task and std::asynch.
+In addition to std::promise, there are two ways to associate a thread to a std::future object: std::packaged_task and std::async.

 A std::packaged_task is a class template that wraps a callable element and transfers its result automatically to a std::future object, so that it can be retrieved asynchronously using the std::future get() method.
 Similarly to std::function, the template parameter of std::packaged_task is the signature of the function, while its constructor takes the function as an argument.
 Then the get_future() member function creates a future with the same template parameter as the return type of the function.
 The execution of a packaged_task object starts only when it is invoked in the same thread or it is moved to another thread.